ChristophSchmidl/introduction-to-language-and-speech-technology/week-01/README.md

-# Week 1 - Exercises
+# Week 1

+* Chapter 1:
+	* Read completely (level R)

+* Chapter 2:
+	* Read completely (level RU)
+	* You have to be able to **understand and build regular expressions** for given tasks
+	* You have to be able to **understand and build an FSA**

+## Exercises

+* Do all five crosswords under http://regexcrossword.com/challenges/intermediate/puzzles/1
+* Attempt to do http://regexcrossword.com/challenges/experienced/puzzles/4 and http://regexcrossword.com/challenges/experienced/puzzles/5

-## Regex Crossword Puzzles - Intermediate
+### Regex Crossword Puzzles - Intermediate

 | | UB\|IE\|AW | [TUBE]* | [BORF]. |
 | ------------- | ------------- | ------------- | ------------- |